JabRef/jabref/docs/contributing.md

 For improving developer's documentation, go on at the [docs/ subdirectory of JabRef's code](https://github.com/JabRef/jabref/tree/master/docs) and edit the file.
 GitHub offers a good guide at [Editing files in another user's repository](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository).

-In case you use some gitbook special features and you want to test them, checkout JabRef's code locally, and execute following steps:
+In case you use some gitbook special features, and you want to test them, checkout JabRef's code locally, and execute following steps:

 1. `npm install -g gitbook`
 2. `cd docs`